- About Southdowns College

 Southdowns Senior Dance Academy - morning centre:

 Southdowns Senior Dance Academy morning centre will consist of classes during school hours.
-The classes will consist of only Southdowns scholars with four practical dance lessons and three theory classes per two week cycle.
-The practical lessons will consist of three ballet classes (1x with a pianist) and one contemporary class alternating with pilates for grades 10, 11 &12.
-The grade 7, 8, & 9 will have one ballet and one contemporary with two theory classes in a two week cycle.
+The classes are only offered to Southdowns scholars with practical dance and theory classes.
+The practical lessons will consist of ballet, contemporary and Jazz class alternating with anatomy, dance history and music studies theory lessons.

-In addition to the choice practical hours, all the students may also join the enrichment dance classes four times per two week cycle.
-The enrichment lessons will alternate with ballet, contemporary/jazz, modern, hip-hop and pilates each week.
+In addition to the choice practical hours, all the students may also join the enrichment dance classes.
+The enrichment lessons will alternate with ballet, contemporary/jazz, modern, Spanish and body conditioning each week.
 This allows the dancers to train and develop different dance styles whilst developing versatility.
-Qualified ballet teachers will train the practical ballet work and guest teachers will be invited for the alternate classes during the year.
+Qualified ballet and modern teachers will train the practical work and guest teachers will be invited for the alternate classes during the year.
 We would like to inspire the enrichment students by inviting choreographers and professional dancers to perform and motivate them during the year.

 UNIFORM - All senior mornings dance classes (grade 7, 8, 9, 10, 11, &12)